OmPimpale/Sierra_Natural_Parks_Props/README.md

 # 🏞️ Sierra Natural Park

 A modern and dynamic web template built using HTML, CSS, JavaScript, React, and React Props.
 This project showcases the power of React props for creating reusable and scalable UI components.
+Featuring smooth animations, interactive elements, and easy customization, this template is perfect for scalable web applications. 🚀

 # ☀️ Live Demo